Community Agreements

 Every community can benefit from a set of shared agreements.
 These are ours:

 I will help my fellow theatre fans.
 When I score a show, I will detail the elements of the show I did or didn't enjoy (i.e. the script, the set, the music, the performances etc).
-I understand that saying “Just go!” or “Stay away!” doesn't provide enough context.
+I understand that saying “Go!”, “Don’t Go!” or “Nothing to say!” doesn't provide enough context.
 I will say what I thought, why, and who might enjoy the show, even if I didn't.

 I will be constructive.
 I will write with a spirit of generosity, even if a show is not to my taste.
-We all know what it feels like to walk out of a show walking on air, or wanting that time back, but that really doesn't help others understand whether a show is for them.
 I will write about what worked for me and what didn't.

 I will be respectful.
 Personal attacks and bullying are never acceptable.
-While engaging with story, plot, production elements, and performances all inform our experience, I will not make disparaging remarks about an individual's physical appearance.
+While engaging with story, plot, production elements, and performances inform our experience, making disparaging remarks about an individual or using profane language is not helpful.

 Helpful Tips!